WeCanCodeIT/CSlides/src/testing/fizzbuzz/index.md

 }
 ```

-Hit ctrl + U + L to run all the tests again.
+Hit ctrl + R + A to run all the tests again.
 Both tests should be passing now

 ## Simplicity (red, green, REFACTOR)